Where smart software meets expert accounting.

 £50,270+ Higher Rate 20%* 24%

-• The matched cost basis of your crypto asset: in simple terms this is the cost of your crypto asset when you acquired it plus any transaction fees.
-However, the pooling and matching rules need to be followed to ensure the correct cost is matched against the correct disposal; and
+• The matched cost basis of your crypto asset: In simple terms, this is the cost of your crypto asset when you acquired it, plus any transaction fees.
+However, HMRC's pooling and matching rules must be followed to ensure the correct cost is matched against the correct disposal.

-• The disposal proceeds: the fair market value of the crypto asset when you disposed of it.
+• The disposal proceeds: This is the fair market value (in GBP) of the crypto asset at the time you disposed of it.

 • Getting paid in crypto